Constructive Dismissal and Wrongful Termination

 In general, in order to prove that the employer forced the employee to resign, an employee must show that the employer either intended to create or maintain intolerable working conditions or that the employer had knowledge of such conditions.
-If an employer should have known about the intolerable conditions, but didn't, a constructive dismissal generally wouldn't occur.
+If an employer should have known about the intolerable conditions, but didn't, a constructive discharge generally wouldn't occur.

 Employees are typically presumed to be employed in an at-will employment relationship.
 This means that the employee can be terminated at any time and with or without cause.
 Generally, the law doesn't require that employers treat their employees fairly or provide a stress-free environment.
 Instead, employers are required not to act in a discriminatory manner or in an otherwise unlawful manner.
-Absent improper or unlawful conduct or breach of an employment contract on the part of an employer, courts generally won't allow employees to bring constructive dismissal claims.
+Absent improper or unlawful conduct or breach of an employment contract on the part of an employer, courts generally won't allow employees to bring constructive discharge claims.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.